Impact of resonance regeneration and decay on the net-proton fluctuations in a hadron resonance gas: Conclusions

-In this paper, we investigated systematically the influence of various refinements in the HRG model calculation of net-proton fluctuations and compared our results to the recent STAR data in~\cite{Adamczyk:2013dal}.
-Starting from the net-baryon number fluctuations in our full HRG model containing 103 baryon species and their anti-baryons, we restricted the sample to primordial protons and anti-protons and determined the corresponding net-proton fluctuations.
-For the considered freeze-out parameters, these results agree well with the experimental data.
-Furthermore, the effects of resonance decays and kinematic acceptance cuts were studied: while the average influence of resonance decays on our results is significant, mostly worsening the agreement with the data, the probabilistic character of the decay processes affects the results only negligibly in addition.
-Also, a limitation of the momentum-integrals in accordance with the kinematic cuts does not lead to visible changes.
-Finally, we applied the Kitazawa-Asakawa formalism~\cite{Kitazawa:2011wh,Kitazawa:2012at} in order to reconstruct the net-proton susceptibilities from the nucleon and anti-nucleon susceptibilities, for which we took only the average resonance decay contributions into account.
-In this way, we analyzed the effect of the isospin-randomization of (anti-)nucleons via intermediate $\Delta$-resonance regeneration and decay on the final net-proton fluctuations and found that the agreement with the experimental data is mostly improved.
+Finally, we applied the Kitazawa-Asakawa formalism~\cite{Kitazawa:2011wh,Kitazawa:2012at} in order to reconstruct the net-proton susceptibilities from the nucleon and anti-nucleon susceptibilities, for which we either took only the average or the full resonance decay contributions into account.
+In this way, the effect of the isospin-randomization of \mbox{(anti-)nucleons} via intermediate $\Delta$-resonance regeneration and decay on the final net-proton fluctuations was analyzed quantitatively for the first time.
+We find that the agreement with the experimental data for $\sigma^2/M$ is mostly improved compared to the situation where only the average influence of the resonance decays is considered.
+The non-Poissonian signature in $\kappa\sigma^2$ induced by the average resonance decay contributions is obviously smoothed out through additional stochastic components such as resonance regeneration effects.
 We note that these results represent an upper limit obtained under the assumption of full isospin-randomization in the hadronic phase for all $\sqrt{s}$.
 The application of the KA-formalism was straightforward as all ingredients are directly calculable within the HRG model.
 By including all of these refinements we did not change a basic feature of the HRG model, namely the possibility of describing fluctuation observables with only two parameters, the freeze-out temperature, $T^{\rm fo}$, and the freeze-out baryon-chemical potential, $\mu_B^{\rm fo}$.

+We note that other non-critical effects on fluctuation results like volume fluctuations, efficiency corrections, excluded volume corrections in a HRG model and the global baryon-number conservation have the tendency to be more important for the ratios of higher-order susceptibilities and for lower $\sqrt{s}$.
+The separate impact of resoncance decay and regeneration, in contrast, shows up already in the lowest-order ratio, $\chi_2/\chi_1$, as discussed in this work.